jasphil597-dev/Project-Proposal_My-Quiz-Game/Proposal.md

 #### MVP Goals

+• Create an intro page to start the game.
+• Each round will consist of five questions.
+• Each question will have three possible answers.
-- The game will confirm whether the user's answer is correct.
+• The game will confirm whether the user's answer is correct or incorrect.
+A message with a GIF will appear on the screen for each outcome.
-- Each round will consist of three questions.
-- The user will have the option to restart the game after a win or loss.
+• The user will have the option to restart the game after a win or loss.
-- The UI will be engaging yet unobtrusive, enhancing the overall gaming experience.
+• The UI will be engaging but unobtrusive, enhancing the overall gaming experience.

 +++++++++++++++++++++++++++++++++=